tsuru/tsuru/docs/apps/quickstart/ruby.rst

     To git@cloud.tsuru.io:blog.git
        a780de9..1b675b8  master -> master

-It's need to compile de assets before the app restart.
-To do it we can use the `rake assets:precompile` command.
+It is necessary to compile de assets before the app restart.
+To do it we can use the ``rake assets:precompile`` command.
 Then let's add the command to compile the assets in app.yaml:

 .. highlight:: yaml

 ::

     hooks:
-      pre-restart:
+      restart:
+        before:
           - RAILS_ENV=production bundle exec rake assets:precompile

 .. highlight:: bash